Defaqto logoDefaqto 5 star rated Travel Insurance Comprehensive and Signature cover

 Lisbon is the most varied of Portugal’s regions.
 Whether you’re into culture, history, food, wine or nature, Lisbon is a must-do.

 The capital should be your first stop.
-Catch an impromptu fado session in the old neighbourhood of Alfama, stroll along the lively waterfront and take in city views from a miradouro at sunset, with a drink in hand!
+Catch an impromptu fado session in the old neighbourhood of Alfama, stroll along the waterfront and take in city views from a miradouro at sunset, with a drink in hand.

-Only an hour from Lisbon by train is Sintra, the summer holiday resort of Portugal’s kings, where you can explore extravagant nineteenth-century palaces.
+Only an hour from Lisbon by train is Sintra, the summer holiday resort of Portugal’s kings, where you can witness extravagant nineteenth-century palaces.

 Things to do in Lisbon and Tagus Valley: